GetPsyched/dpy-boilerplate-basic/README.md

 This project contains 2 boilerplate repositories that you can use to kickstart your Discord bot project(s).

+**NOTE:** Although you can use this for your first project, I highly recommend understanding every bit of code that is written before relying on it, if not trying to code on your own first.
+These templates are meant for returning devs who want to spin up a bot quickly without setting up the necessities.

 ## Choosing between basic and advanced

 There are a bunch of distinctions between the 2 configs.
 The major ones are listed below!